dltj/dltj-blog/content/2023-03-02-issue-99-copyright-and-ai.md

 post=', Reuters, 27-Jan-2023'
 %}

-{% include robustlink.html href="https://news.microsoft.com/announcement/microsoft-acquires-github/" versionurl="https://web.archive.org/web/20200422204602/https://news.microsoft.com/announcement/microsoft-acquires-github/" versiondate="2023-03-01" title="Microsoft to acquire GitHub for $7.5 billion | Microsoft" anchor="Microsoft bought GitHub in 2018" %} and {% include robustlink.html href="https://blogs.microsoft.com/blog/2023/01/23/microsoftandopenaiextendpartnership/" versionurl="https://web.archive.org/web/20230124000903/https://blogs.microsoft.com/blog/2023/01/23/microsoftandopenaiextendpartnership/" versiondate="2023-03-01" title="Microsoft and OpenAI extend partnership | Microsoft" anchor="Microsoft is a major investor and user of OpenAI's LLM technology" %}.
+{{ robustlink(href="https://news.microsoft.com/announcement/microsoft-acquires-github/", versionurl="https://web.archive.org/web/20200422204602/https://news.microsoft.com/announcement/microsoft-acquires-github/", versiondate="2023-03-01", title="Microsoft to acquire GitHub for $7.5 billion | Microsoft", anchor="Microsoft bought GitHub in 2018") }} and {{ robustlink(href="https://blogs.microsoft.com/blog/2023/01/23/microsoftandopenaiextendpartnership/", versionurl="https://web.archive.org/web/20230124000903/https://blogs.microsoft.com/blog/2023/01/23/microsoftandopenaiextendpartnership/", versiondate="2023-03-01", title="Microsoft and OpenAI extend partnership | Microsoft", anchor="Microsoft is a major investor and user of OpenAI's LLM technology") }}.
 Copilot is a new feature in GitHub that generates code snippets based on the open source code files uploaded to GitHub and a prompt from the user.
 (Sound familiar?)
 The software developers claim that Microsoft's use of the code files violates the terms of open source license agreements.
 This is a new case, and it is one to watch to see how copyright and license terms intersect with large language models.